 If you keep on reading, you’ll get to learn all there’s to know about picking a VPN router.
-However, if you need some concrete recommendations, here’s our article on the best VPN routers.
+However, if you need some concrete recommendations, here’s our article on the best VPN routers and best VPN routers for small businesses.
 And now, let’s jump right in, shall we?

 The first thing you have to think about is whether you want a router that comes with VPN support out-of-the-box.
 Confused?
 Let us explain.